1895-Tivoli-upscaled

 San Diego, CA 92101

-San Diego's oldest restaurants - Las Cuatro Milpas (1933-) Las Cuatro Milpas, homestyle Mexican cooking served continuously since 1933 by the Natividad and Petra Estudillo family.
+San Diego's oldest restaurants - Las Cuatro Milpas (1933-2025 CLOSED) Las Cuatro Milpas, homestyle Mexican cooking served continuously since 1933 by the Natividad and Petra Estudillo family.

-For generations, the Estudillo family has daily prepared fresh tortillas, rice, stewed pinto beans, tacos (pork, rolled and soft-shell), tamales (chicken or beef), chorizo with eggs, and menudo on Saturdays.
-La Prensa San Diego newspaper proclaims Las Cuatro Milpas is ‘hands down, the most authentic Mexican restaurant in San Diego.’
+For generations, the Estudillo family daily prepared fresh tortillas, rice, stewed pinto beans, tacos (pork, rolled and soft-shell), tamales (chicken or beef), chorizo with eggs, and menudo on Saturdays.
+La Prensa San Diego newspaper proclaimed Las Cuatro Milpas ‘hands down, the most authentic Mexican restaurant in San Diego.’

-Hard to argue — the perpetual line of customers patiently waiting goes down the block.
-Its menu is limited — but all are good.
-Order pork (no beef) tacos for breakfast!
+Hard to argue — the perpetual line of customers patiently waiting regularly went down the block.
+Its menu was limited — but all were good.
+Pork (no beef) tacos for breakfast!

 READ MORE